Nissan 370Z: 370Z Coupe (2008–2020)

-The vehicle was unveiled at the 2008 Los Angeles Auto Show, with sales of the North American model beginning at Nissan dealers in early 2009.
+The vehicle was unveiled at the 2008 Los Angeles Auto Show, with sales of the North American model beginning at Nissan dealers in early 2009 for the same year model.
+The Japanese-spec Fairlady Z Coupe went on sale in 1 December 2008.

 Standard and optional equipment includes 19-inch RAYS wheels, Bluetooth, Sirius/XM satellite radio, heated electric seats, viscous limited-slip differential, Bose sound system with dual subwoofers and 6-CD changer, and automatic climate control.

 Deliveries of the European specification model began in April 2009.